12/21/04 Newsletter (below it are two previous newsletters on this issue):

 world’s people and thereby responsible for only a small part of the problems

-related to modern intensive livestock agriculture and other current practices, it
+related to modern intensive livestock agriculture and other current practices,

 is essential, in view of the many threats to humanity today, that we strive to